h15200/notes/system-design.md

 - key-value store dbs (the majority of non-relational dbs) are used often to cache
 - examples DynamoDb, Redis (in-memory storage only, often used for rate-limiting), Etcd (used for leader election), ZooKeeper (used for leader election)
 - some may offer strong consistency, but since no sql dbs are not ACID compliant, some may only offer eventual consistency (usually with a trade-off of having faster performance)

+#### Types of nosql dbs

+1. k-v store (redis, memcached)
+   - simple data used for caching
+2. document store (mongo, dynamo, elastic search, s3)
+   - for storing XML, JSON, BSON.
+   - high flexibility with changing data structure
+3. wide column store (Facebook cassandra, Apache HBase, Google BigTable)
+   - a "super" key-value store where the key is an entire column, allowing for nested complex data
+4. graph (neo4j)
+   - used best to store data like social media relationships

+- Other slight variations for data storage
+  - Blob/object store (can be relational or not relational) - s3
+  - Block Storage (AWS EBS) which has the same set blocks of memory
+  - Distributed File Storage (gfs, aws efs)

+#### differences SQL, NoSql

+- at the highest scale (Terra or petabytes of data), a sql solution will slow down with joins and write operations despite optimizations.
+At that point, the only solution is the easily scale with a noSql solution like DynamoDB
+- any point before that level of scaling, most companies will benefit with the structure of a sql solution like postgres as the single point of truth
+  - parts of the Sql db can splinter off for ex. metrics to a nosql db or an async offline system that does batch processing (ETL) with something like Spark and Druid.
+Searchable data can go to Elastic Search

 #### metrics and analytics